-Acting on intelligence that the terrorist organization DHKP-C may carry out attacks in the country, Turkish police have raised the threat level while 13 people were arrested in an operation against the group in Istanbul on Friday
+Acting on intelligence that the terrorist organization DHKP-C may carry out attacks in the country, Turkish police have raised the threat level while dozens were arrested in an operation against the group in Istanbul on Friday

 The terrorist Revolutionary People's Liberation Party-Front (DHKP-C) put Turkish police on high alert after the National Intelligence Directorate (MİT) issued a confidential report stating that it may carry out armed attacks in the capital Ankara and Istanbul.

 Intelligence reports warn that militants armed with AK-47 rifles and light anti-tank weapons were plotting attacks "in critical locations" in both cities and may attempt to conduct attacks in other cities as well.